luizomf/simple_typescript_only_start_project/README.md

 # A simple project to start learning Typescript
 This is a simple project for people starting to learn TypeScript.
-Is already configured, so you can jump strait to leaning.
+It is already configured, so you can jump strait to leaning.

 If you want to create your own project, follow the steps bellow.